wazuh/wazuh-documentation/source/user-manual/api/reference.rst

 Delete agents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Removes agents, using a list of them or a criterion based on the status or time of the last connection.
-The Wazuh API must be restarted after removing an agent.

 **Request**: